jf-eirinha/417/content/blog/type-annotations-with-redux/index.md

 };
 ```

 This standard organizes the error handling from those requests.
 I prefer doing most of the error handling (which I don't include in the example) in the saga; this error string property is meant to store messages to be shown in the UI, i.e., messages relevant to the user.
-Things like redirects, logs, etc. should be done in the saga not at the component level.
+Other logic such as redirects, logs, etc. should be done in the saga not at the component level.

 ## Action Creators